 Most people will see no change in their HNT rewards.
+But now rewards will be in the form of IOT tokens.
 Light hotspots will still process data, send beacons, and witness beacons.
 The only downside is that it will no longer challenge beaconers.
 As this only makes up 0.9% of HNT emitted per epoch most people won’t notice the small loss in earnings.
 Hopefully, it will be made up in more consistent earnings will fewer periods of no activity.

 With the load moving to validators your hotspot will be more reliable and have fewer SD card errors.
 So hopefully higher rewards if you are currently having sync issues due to the large blockchain height.

 So I don’t need to worry about being relayed?

 Correct the new firmware is deployed being relayed will be a thing of the past.
 No more peer-to-peer communication over the network.
 All communication will be via the validators through the router’s outbound connection.